senzing-garage/kubernetes-demo/docs/helm-rabbitmq-sqlite/README.md

 1. Sends each JSON line to a message queue.
     1. In this implementation, the queue is RabbitMQ.
 1. Reads messages from the queue and inserts into Senzing.
-    1. In this implementation, Senzing keeps its data in a PostgreSQL database.
+    1. In this implementation, Senzing keeps its data in an SQLite database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.
 1. Views resolved entities in a [web app](https://github.com/Senzing/entity-search-web-app).